Enjoy some speed surgery -- Victorian style!

 If you're interested in early medicine then you might like to give the Florence Nightingale Museum a try as well.
 Or how about the Alexander Fleming Museum in Paddington Hopsital?
 The Science Museum has quite a lot of exhibits about early medicine.

 Craig’s review of Old Operating Theatre – “You'll find the Old Operating Theatre and Herb Garret in an attic at the top of a tower, and you have to climb up a tight and winding wooden staircase to reach it.
 It's not your normal kind of museum.
 It's like a creaky-old cottage in the rafters -- a bit like a witch's cottage in the woods.
 You probably think that I'm exaggerating, but I promise you I'm not.
 I'm bein… continued”

-Medieval Banquet, with minstrels and knights – Wed to Sun – Enjoy a medieval banquet and be entertained by English knights, singing minstrels and King Henry VIII himself.
+Medieval Banquet, with minstrels and knights – Wed to Sun – Enjoy a medieval banquet and be entertained by English knights and some singing minstrels and even King Henry VIII himself.

-If you enjoy Old Operating Theatre then you might like to visit Fleming Museum (catch the train from London Bridge to Fleming Museum) and Florence Nightingale Museum (walk it in 28 mins or catch the tube from London Bridge to Florence Nightingale Museum)
+If you enjoy Old Operating Theatre then you might like to visit Fleming Museum (catch the train from London Bridge to Paddington) and Florence Nightingale Museum (walk it in 28 mins or catch the tube from London Bridge to Waterloo)